-1. Motion for Preliminary Approval.
-Defendant shall file an updated motion for preliminary approval of the Settlement and this Federal Settlement Agreement by the Federal Court and attach a copy of this Federal Settlement Agreement and such other documents Defendant determines are necessary for the Federal Court's consideration.
+- 1. Motion for Preliminary Approval.
+Defendant shall file a motion for preliminary approval of the Settlement and this Federal Settlement Agreement by the Federal Court and attach a copy of this Federal Settlement Agreement and such other documents Defendant determines are necessary for the Federal Court's consideration.
 The motion shall request preliminary approval of the Settlement and approval of the Class Notice and notice procedure, and shall request that the Federal Court specify the procedure required for the Federal Court's final consideration of the Settlement, including the scheduling of the Fairness Hearing.
-Although Defendant is responsible for filing the motion, it is intended that Plaintiffs will have reviewed the motion before it is filed and that the motion will be unopposed.

-- 2. Class Notice.
+Although Defendant is responsible for filing the motion, it is intended that Plaintiffs will have reviewed the motion before it is filed and that the motion will be unopposed. - 2.
+Class Notice.
 By such date as the Court shall direct, the Notice Administrator, in cooperation with Class Counsel and defense counsel, shall send the approved Class Notice to each Class Member by U.S. mail postage prepaid in accordance with the terms of the Preliminary Approval Order.
 DHS shall provide the Notice Administrator (if not DHS) and Class Counsel with Contact Information for each Class Member.
 DHS shall pay the Administrative Expenses incurred in copying and mailing the Class Notice to the Class Members.
-For purposes of generating the mailing list for the Class Notice, DHS will identify Hawaii licensed resource caregivers for the time period August 17, 2015 through a cut-off date that is approximately two to three weeks prior to the date on which Class Notice is mailed, or as otherwise determined by the Court. - 3.
+For purposes of generating the mailing list for the Class Notice, DHS will identify Hawaii licensed resource caregivers for the time period August 17, 2015 through March 5, 2017. - 3.
 Content of Class Notice.
 The Class Notice shall contain: the definition of the certified Class; a general description of the Federal Lawsuit and its claims, issues, and defenses; material terms of this proposed Federal Settlement Agreement; Class Counsel's request for attorney's fees and costs; Plaintiffs' request for a Service Award; options available to Class Members, including the manner, time limits, forum and form of an objection to this Settlement; the right of any Class Member to enter an appearance pro se or through an attorney to object to the Federal Agreement or any of its terms; the website address for the website required to be maintained by Class Counsel; the date, time, and location of the Fairness Hearing; a statement that Class Members cannot opt out of the Class; and the binding effect of the Federal Agreement on Class Members.

-The notice shall also inform Class Members that they may also be members of the settlement class certified in the State Lawsuit and state that members of the settlement class in the State lawsuit may opt out of that class. - 4.
-Establishment of Website.
+- 4. Establishment of Website.
 Class Counsel shall, at their own expense, publish information regarding the Settlement on a website, including information on how to object to the Settlement of the Federal Lawsuit and the deadline to do so.
 The website shall also include a copy of this Federal Agreement, the motion for attorneys' fees and costs, the motion for service award; key pleadings, and information regarding the State Lawsuit and State Agreement.
 The web address for the website shall be included in the Class Notice.
-The website shall remain available starting 7 days after Preliminary Approval through at least December 2019. - 5.
+The website shall remain available starting 7 days after Preliminary Approval through at least December 2018. - 5.
 Objections.
 A Class Member who wishes to object to this Federal Settlement Agreement, the Settlement, Class Counsel's motion for attorneys' fees and costs, or the motion for service award must timely submit to Judge Kobayashi a statement of their objection, and whether the Class Member intends to appear at the Fairness Hearing.